SoftUni-Internal/interactive-content/EN/10-Advanced-Techniques/03-Server-Side-Rendering.md

 The main difference between Server and Client Side Rendering lies in where the application is being rendered.

-## Client-Side Rendering
+## Server Side Rendering

-**Server-side rendering**, as the name implies, takes our JavaScript code and renders it to static HTML and CSS **on the server** before sending it to the client.
+**Server side rendering**, as the name implies, takes our JavaScript code and renders it to static HTML and CSS **on the server** before sending it to the client.

 It is the more commonly used approach for rendering a page, outside React.

-In short, server-side rendering works as follows:
+In short, server side rendering works as follows:

 - A user tries to access a website, [most often by using a browser](https://en.wikipedia.org/wiki/User_agent)